-Before establishing her asset management business Pippa was UBS Deputy Head of Global Strategy.
-She has also taught in Beijing, served on Bush’s National Economic Council and co-founded a firm that makes commercial drones.
-She now sits on the board of an MIT start-up and advises the MoD on tech.
+Since serving as UBS’s Deputy Head of Global Strategy Pippa has founded an advisory firm, co-founded an AI drone company, and written the book Signals: How Everyday Signs Help Us Navigate the World’s Turbulent Economy.
+Previously she has also taught in Beijing, and served on Bush’s National Economic Council.
+She now advises the UK Department of International Trade and the MoD.
 Arguing that we learn more about the economy from what’s around us than from maths, Pippa describes herself as an unusually optimistic economist.

 Before launching her London-based asset management firm, Dr Philippa Malmgren was Deputy Head of Global Strategy at UBS.
 Her chief role is to help fund managers better understand how politics, policy and geopolitics will impact on the financial markets.

-Pippa is the founder of the Canonbury Symposia, which brings together high-level experts on strategic security, defense, intelligence and finance.
+Pippa is the founder of the DRPM Group which advises global investors and key trends, and co-founder of AI drone company H Robotics.
 She also served as a market advisor in the White House and sat on George W Bush’s National Economic Council - and before that taught at a Beijing university.

 In presentations Pippa offers a global overview.
 Against prevailing opinion, she believes the BRIC economies are less interesting than the commodity-producing BRACSS: Brazil, Russia, Australia, Canada, South Africa and Saudi Arabia.
 She shows how commodity price rises spell inflation in emerging markets almost immediately, because half their income is spent on food and energy.
 (China is experiencing demands for 50% pay increases from unskilled workers.)